pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Mattel-Aquarius.md

 The ROM file can then be inserted using the emulator.
 Depending on the emulator, you may need to reset the machine following insertion.

+_Note_ mame loads ROMs by default without expanded RAM.
+The memory configuration z88dk chooses for the stack causes issues with the ROM screen printer.
+If you print to console then you must use `-pragma-redirect:fputc_cons=fputc_cons_generic` to switch to the generic console.

 # Emulator notes

 Tested under the "Virtual Aquarius" emulator, by James the Animal Tamer.